-Then there’s destinations that you travel to which are… just okay.
-You don't have a terrible time there and you like it well enough, but you don't feel a burning desire to ever go back.
+You don't have a terrible time there, and you like it well enough, but you don't feel a burning desire ever to go back.

-Then there's those that you really, genuinely love – not to the point of wanting to live there, but you can definitely see yourself returning at some point in the future… or at least you hope.
+Then there's those that you really, genuinely love – not to the point of wanting to live there, but you can see yourself returning at some point in the future, or at least you hope.

 I'd been to neighboring Germany and Switzerland lots of times, but had somehow never stepped foot into Austria.

 Last year, I had a chance to rectify this when wanting to fly from Zurich to Stockholm.

 Flights from Switzerland were far too expensive, with nearby Vienna being a much cheaper option.

 I decided to travel to the Austrian capital by train and spend a day there before flying on to Sweden.